Alexandru C. Telea

 Department of Mathematics and Computing

-I hold an appointment as full professor in Scientific Visualization and Computer Graphics at the Institute Johann Bernoulli, University of Groningen, the Netherlands.
+I hold an appointment since 2007 as full professor in Multiscale Visual Analytics at the Institute Johann Bernoulli, Faculty of Science and Engineering, University of Groningen, the Netherlands.

 The Book (new edition 2014)

 Data Visualization: Principles and Practice (2nd edition, 610 pages)

 This second edition of my book first published in 2008 provides a practical introduction to data

 Second edition published by CRC Press in 2014.
 Over 4000 copies sold (as of 2017).